Did you know that 68% of business leaders feel their cybersecurity risks are increasing? [1]

 Although backing up your company’s data may seem like a basic security measure, it’s an important one.
 A lot of ransomware is specifically designed to steal your data, which can be devastating to a company of any size.
 By backing up your data, you can get back up and running much quicker if you suffer a breach.

-When creating a backup be sure to include all documents and spreadsheets, databases, financial and human resources files, and accounts receivable/payables as well as all data stored in the cloud.
-Remember to check your backup regularly to make sure it’s still viable and store it in a separate physical location if possible.
+When creating a backup, be sure to include all documents and spreadsheets, databases, financial and human resources files, and accounts receivable/payables, as well as all data stored in the cloud.
+Remember to check your backup regularly to ensure it’s still viable and store it in a separate physical location if possible.

 Related resource: